vinayphys/discussion2020/index.markdown

 Some of the speakers listed below have volunteered to lead a set of discussions on the topic of their choice:

-Chandrani	:	Chromatin remodelling during cell fate decision
+Chandrani	:	Machine learning in healthcare
 Devanand	:	“Water-free” computer model for fluid bilayer membranes
 Pavitra		:	Genome Instabilities
 Rakshika  : Memory and plsticity